tower120/trackable_ptr/README.md

 # trackable_ptr

 Trackable pointer.
-When `trackable` object moved/destroyed, `trackable_ptr`s updated with new object's pointer.
+When `trackable` object moved/destroyed, `trackable_ptr`s updated with new object's location.

 Allow to have stable pointer on any movable object (in single-threaded environment).
 Objects may be stack allocated.